 Restoration of Rights

-We never inquire as to the immigration status of any crime victim or witness.
+Theo's office never inquires as to the immigration status of any crime victim or witness.
 Whether undocumented or here as a legal resident, it is of no moment in seeking justice for immigrants who are often preyed upon by members of their own community, as well as the community at large.
-My office routinely works with immigrant rights lawyers in approving U-Visas for undocumented individuals who assist in the prosecution of offenders, helping us hold them accountable for wrongdoing.
+Theo's office routinely works with immigrant rights lawyers in approving U-Visas for undocumented individuals who assist in the prosecution of offenders, helping us hold them accountable for wrongdoing.
 It is especially gratifying to sign a U-Visa for a woman victimized by an intimate partner who nonetheless has the strength and stamina to testify in court and seek justice for her and her family and thereby gain the opportunity to remain in this country legally.

 Sexual Assault Response Team Manual

-At my instigation and for the first time in Arlington County, a multi-disciplinary, cooperative effort dedicated to improving services to victims of sexual assault resulted in a state-of-the-art manual -- the Sexual Assault Response Team (SART) Protocol.
+At Theo's instigation and for the first time in Arlington County, a multi-disciplinary, cooperative effort dedicated to improving services to victims of sexual assault resulted in a state-of-the-art manual, the Sexual Assault Response Team (SART) Protocol.
 This initiative strengthens our community's ability to investigate and successfully prosecute sexual assault cases and brings offenders to justice.
 The Arlington SART works across agencies to create a consistent and coordinated response to sexual assault and intimate partner violence.
 Having a strong SART in a community is associated with greater victim participation in the criminal justice system, as well as fewer reporting delays, better collection of forensic evidence, more arrests and stronger prosecutions.